 Add the oats and mix until well coated.

-Spread into the prepared pan and press evenly with the back of a spoon or spatula.
+Spread the mixture into the prepared pan and press it down into the pan evenly with the back of a spoon or spatula.

 Bake until they start to firm.
 This will take 20–30 minutes, use the shorter cooking time for more chewy flapjacks and longer if you prefer them crisper.
 The flapjacks will firm and crisp more as they cool.